mottbott/docker-k8s-training/kubernetes-basic.md

 ```shell
 kubectl get pod nginx -o yaml
 ```
 📝 Does the pod have any label set?
 Which?
+What are labels about anyway again?

 Expose the pod to be able to access it locally
 ```shell